-If there is clear evidence of the action of the accused coupled with a clear and unambiguous rule, and no mitigating factors, the following penalties apply:
+If there is clear evidence of the action of an individual coupled with a clear and unambiguous rule, and no mitigating factors, the following penalties apply:

-- If a Competitor breaches the Competition Rules or skill-specific rules, the penalty should be that the Competitor receives 600 points.
-If the Competitor is penalized by receiving 600 points, their result will be adjusted before the official results are finalized. - If an Expert breaches the Competition Rules or skill-specific rules, the penalty should be that the Expert is removed from the workshop and has no further contact with their Competitor. - If any other accredited personnel breach the Competition Rules or any skill-specific rules, the penalty should be that they are removed from accessing any workshops and have no further contact with their Competitors and/or Experts.
+- If a Competitor breaches the Competition Rules or skill-specific rules, the Competitor will receive either 600 points or 5 points less than the lowest score of the lowest scoring Competitor across all skills competitions, whichever is lowest.
+The penalized Competitor's result will be adjusted before the official results are finalized. - If an Expert breaches the Competition Rules or skill-specific rules, the penalty should be that the Expert is removed from the workshop and has no further contact with their Competitor. - If any other accredited personnel breach the Competition Rules or any skill-specific rules, the penalty should be that they are removed from accessing any workshops and have no further contact with their Competitors and/or Experts.

-In situations where either there is clear evidence of the action of the accused coupled with a clear and unambiguous rule, and any number of mitigating factors, the Chair and Vice Chair of the Competitions Committee have the discretion to apply the following penalties:
+In situations where there is clear evidence of the action of an individual coupled with a clear and unambiguous rule, the Chair and Vice Chair of the Competitions Committee have the discretion to apply the following penalties: